 The FQP Annual Reports provide statistics on airport operations, runway selection, and flight procedure utilization.
 The data is provided quarterly to airline and FAA stakeholders for technical review and progress tracking.
-The total annual operations at the airport are shown below.
+The total annual jet operations at the airport are shown below.
 Included are the annual operations by category of aircraft.
 These statistics are not a part of an airline's FQP score.
+Compared to 2022, the number of jet operations grew from 385,098 to 408,871, which is just over a six percent increase.